Smart Contracts on Polkadot¶

 Introduction¶

-Whether you're looking for Ethereum compatibility through EVM-based parachains like Moonbeam, Astar, and Acala or prefer WebAssembly-based development with ink!, the Polkadot ecosystem accommodates diverse developers.
+Whether you're looking for Ethereum compatibility through EVM-based parachains like Moonbeam, Astar, and Acala or prefer WebAssembly-based development with ink!, the Polkadot ecosystem accommodates a range of diverse developers.

 These guides explore the diverse smart contract options available in the Polkadot ecosystem, helping developers understand the unique advantages of each approach and make informed decisions about where to deploy their decentralized applications.